 To make the ears, carefully cut long strips of carrots and shape them to make bunny ears.
 Make the ears wider at the top and more narrow at the bottom.

-Since I own several fondant cutters I used a tiny heart shaped cutter to punch out thin round pieces of carrot to make the bunny noses.
+Since I own several fondant cutters I used a tiny heart-shaped cutter to punch out thin round pieces of carrot to make the bunny noses.
 After the noses were cut out, I placed the leftover carrot slices in a bowl of water.
 (I will explain how to use this later).
-If you do not have a heart-shaped fondant cutter you can always use a small circle of carrot instead.
+If you do not have a heart-shaped fondant cutter you can always use a small circle of carrots instead.

 Next, I gently pushed the carrot strips into the top and towards the back of the “head” of the cheese and gently pushed the little heart noses into the center.

 I then took a toothpick and poked two holes where the eyes would be and placed mini chocolate chips, (pointed side downward), into each hole for the eyes.
 Two white chocolate chips on each side of the bottom of the nose help highlight the face.
 Feel free to use a dot of white cake frosting to hold them in place.

 Since I wanted to highlight one of the bunnies, I placed him on top of a Chocolate Crunch Rice Cake.
 Next, I surrounded him with all of his little bunny friends 🙂

 To ensure that my Babybel Bunnies stayed fresh, I assembled them a few hours beforehand and stored them in my refrigerator.
 The carrot and celery pieces were also made beforehand and kept in a glass bowl covered with cold water.
 Hence, the cold water helped the carrots and celery stay nice and crisp.

 I hope that you enjoy these fun little critters!

 Don’t forget to Pin it!

 Have fun creating your very own adorable little bunnies!